“The universe is full of magical things patiently waiting for our wits to grow sharper.”

 Write To Them.com https://www.writetothem.com/ The very easiest way to write to your MP or other political representatives, even if you don’t know who they are (UK only).

 The Overstory, by Richard Powers https://wordery.com/…/ This fiction book is the best thing I’ve read since Lean Logic!
-For a deep understanding of the real stakes of the times we’re living in, you could do little better.
+For a rich, resonant page-turner, woven through with deep understanding of the real stakes of our times, you could do no better.

 Music https://www.darkoptimism.org/…/ One of the most powerful forces shaping our culture, music is also a particular passion of mine.
 Although it is of course a matter of taste, why not check out my ‘Dark Optimism album’, incorporating moving recommendations from readers.